Julia-Tempering/Pigeons.jl/docs/src/output-numerical.md

 ## Quick summary of ESS, moments, etc

-Make sure to have the third party packages `DynamicPPL` and `MCMCChains` installed via
+Make sure to have the third party packages `DynamicPPL`, `DifferentiationInterface` and `MCMCChains` installed via

 ```
-using Pkg; Pkg.add("DynamicPPL", "MCMCChains")
+using Pkg; Pkg.add("DynamicPPL", "DifferentiationInterface", "MCMCChains")
 ```

 Also make sure to record the trace, with `record = [traces]`:

 ```@example numerical
 using DynamicPPL
+using DifferentiationInterface
 using Pigeons
 using MCMCChains